zulip/docker-zulip/README.md

 * An installation of [Docker][install-docker] and
   [Docker Compose][install-docker-compose] or a Kubernetes runtime engine.
-* At least ~1GB of available RAM.
-For running the Zulip system (including databases, etc.) on a single VM not using Docker, we [recommend at least 2GB of available RAM][prod-requirements] for running a production Zulip server.
-But if you're just testing and/or aren't expecting a lot of users/messages, you can get away with significantly less, because Docker makes it easy to sharply limit the RAM allocated to the services Zulip depends on, like redis, memcached, and postgresql (at the cost of potential performance issues).
+* We [recommend at least 2GB of available RAM][prod-requirements] for running a production Zulip server; you'll want 4GB if you're building the container (rather than using the prebuilt images).
+If you're just testing and/or aren't expecting a lot of users/messages, you can get away with significantly less especially for the `postgres`, `memcached`, etc. containers, because Docker makes it easy to sharply limit the RAM allocated to the services Zulip depends on, like redis, memcached, and postgresql (at the cost of potential performance issues).

 [install-docker]: https://docs.docker.com/install/
 [install-docker-compose]: https://docs.docker.com/compose/install/